baobabKoodaa/ouija/README.md

 Design and implementation: [Baobab Koodaa](https://github.com/baobabKoodaa)

-Assets:
+Assets and effects:

 - The particular Ouija board used here is the original Ouija board from 1889, created by Kennard Novelty Company.
 The JPG image of the board is from [Wikipedia](https://en.wikipedia.org/wiki/Ouija#/media/File:Ouija_board_-_Kennard_Novelty_Company.png), which states that it is in the public domain.
 Photographer is unknown.
 - Planchette PNG image is from [KindPNG](https://www.kindpng.com/imgv/hToiomo_transparent-planchette-png-ouija-board-planchette-png-png/), which provide permission for use in "non-commercial or personal projects".
 Author is unknown.
-- Smoke effect used in question mark tooltip is adapted from work by [chokcoco](https://segmentfault.com/a/1190000041189786/en).
-To achieve realistic smoke, we create a custom filter with Perlin turbulence effect, then we animate the filter itself using SVG animate (not CSS), while also applying blur with CSS transition.
+- Smoke effect used in tooltip is adapted from work by [chokcoco](https://segmentfault.com/a/1190000041189786/en).
+I modified the effect heavily in order to get smoother transitions for dissipation and hover.
+Those transitions now animate the Perlin turbulence filter by using SVG animate (not CSS!) in addition to some CSS transitions.
 - Text glitch effect used in spirit message was popularized by Tiktok and implementation is adapted from [AmazingCSS](https://amazingcss.com/glitch-text-effect-like-tiktok/).
 - Magnifying glass effect adapted from [W3Schools](https://www.w3schools.com/howto/howto_js_image_magnifier_glass.asp) example code.
 - Font 'Feral' was created by Marcus Lien Gundersen and was downloaded from [1001fonts](https://www.1001fonts.com/feral-font.html), which provide permission for both personal and commercial use.